-Over the past few months, I’ve been struggling to piece together what in the world is happening with me and soda, in particular, diet sodas.
+About a year into my sobriety, I struggled to piece together what in the world was happening with me and soda, in particular, diet sodas.

 When I got sober in December 2016, I realized that I was consuming way more soda and sugary foods than I had before.
 I read that it’s normal, that lots of people “switch” to sugar when they stop drinking.
 Switch?

-I’ve been thinking a lot about that word.
-If I’ve switched, that means I’ve taken one thing and replaced it with another.
-In this case, that thing is drinking copious amounts of alcohol (not great) with drinking copious amounts of diet soda (also not great).
+Clearly, I had taken one thing and replaced it with another.
+That thing was replacing copious amounts of alcohol (not great) with copious amounts of diet soda (also not great).
 It was my last remaining vice and I desperately wanted it.
-But it also indicated that I hadn’t done a single thing to heal whatever drove me to drink too much in the first place.

 When I first noticed the uptick in soda consumption, it made sense to me.
 I wasn’t a coffee drinker and I needed a caffeine source because I was taking care of a newborn on very little sleep with Google as my primary resource for understanding why my child would not stop screaming.

 But once we both got into a groove (and a bit more sleep), I noticed my consumption remained the same.
-If anything, it was increasing.
+If anything, it increased.

 When the Replacement Habit Gets Worse

-At some point, I realized that I was having digestion issues.
-I had dropped down to 145 pounds shortly after my daughter’s birth (because I never had time to eat), but I was slowly packing those pounds back on.
+I realized this soda thing had become a problem.
+Shortly after my daughter’s birth, I dropped down to 145 pounds (because I never had time to eat), but I was slowly packing those pounds back on.

-My belly fat was increasing and not just in that new mama kind of way.
+My belly fat increased and not just in that new mama kind of way.
 My teeth started to feel sensitive and lacked their usual luster.
 Is that the beginning of discoloration, I see?

-Then there were the digestion issues and feeling, well, more than a little gassy on a daily basis.
+Then there were the digestion issues and painful gas and bloating.
 Obviously, I shouldn’t be drinking something that is making me feel bad, but I couldn’t seem to stop.